-Continuing on the theme of modern and contemporary art, the Museu Nacional de Arte Contemporânea do Chiado (MNAC) covers the development of Portuguese art from the mid-19th century to the present day.
-Among the museum’s more recent acquisitions are the distinctly Portuguese yet Pop art-inspired paintings of Sá Nogueira, pieces by Lisbon-based sculptor José Pedro Croft and the experimental video work of Alexandre Estrela.
+The Museu Nacional de Arte Contemporânea do Chiado (MNAC) covers the development of Portuguese art from the mid-19th century to the present day.
+Among the museum’s more recent acquisitions are the distinctly Portuguese, yet Pop art-inspired paintings of Sá Nogueira, pieces by Lisbon-based sculptor José Pedro Croft and the experimental video work of Alexandre Estrela.
 It has also displayed temporary exhibitions by leading Portuguese artists, including Vasco Araújo’s Botânica, a compelling reflection on Portugal’s colonial legacy.

-An entire museum dedicated to horse-drawn carriages may sound unusual, but this is among Lisbon’s most visited sights.
-And with the largest and most valuable collection of its kind in the world, it is easy to understand why.
+With a collection of over 70 coaches, (the largest and most valuable collection of its kind in the world) including the carriage King Philip II used to travel from Spain to Portugal in 1619, this museum is among Lisbon’s most visited sights.
 Formerly housed in the palatial Picadeiro Real (which is possible to visit with an additional ticket), the Museu Nacional dos Coches moved to a brand-new building designed by prize-winning architect Paulo Mendes da Rocha in 2015.
-With a collection of over 70 coaches, including King Philip II’s carriage used to travel from Spain to Portugal in 1619, this charming museum is an enchanting experience.

 Hangar is one of Lisbon’s most well-established art centres and gallery spaces, perched on a hillside in the quiet neighbourhood of Graça.
-Run by artists and curators, its ambitious goals are impressive as well as numerous.
-Hangar seeks to establish connections between artists, researchers and the public to stimulate the development of new artistic practices and to encourage the critical discussion of emerging contemporary art.
+It seeks to establish connections between artists, researchers and the public to stimulate the development of new artistic practices and to encourage the critical discussion of emerging contemporary art.
 In addition to exhibitions, it also hosts a thought-provoking programme of seminars, workshops, performances and film screenings.
-And, for any artists out there, Hangar offers several international residency programmes – so you may be spending longer in Lisbon than expected!

-The Museum of Art, Architecture and Technology (MAAT) is Lisbon’s answer to the Tate Modern or MoMA (the museum’s current artistic director was a curator at the latter).
-The MAAT focusses on the intersection of technology and contemporary art, housed in two distinctive buildings on the banks of the Tagus.
-One building, a former thermoelectric power plant, contains a fascinating exhibition on its history, as well as space for art exhibitions.
-The other, a purpose-built structure inspired by the gentle waves of the river, has over 3,000 square metres of gallery space.
-While the MAAT has a permanent collection, its dynamic programme of temporary exhibitions and events make it one of Lisbon’s most exciting cultural institutions.
+The Museum of Art, Architecture and Technology (MAAT) is Lisbon’s answer to the Tate Modern or MoMA, focussing on the intersection of technology and contemporary art.
+Housed in two distinctive buildings on the banks of the Tagus – one, a former thermoelectric power plant, and the other, a purpose-built structure inspired by the gentle waves of the river – the MAAT’s dynamic programme of temporary exhibitions and events make it one of Lisbon’s most exciting cultural institutions.

 The Museu Coleção Berardo was established in 2007 to showcase millionaire José Berardo’s collection of modern and contemporary art.
 Its impressive permanent exhibition comprises over 900 works, providing a comprehensive tour through 20th-century art movements – expect big names such as Marcel Duchamp, Pablo Picasso, Andy Warhol and many others.
-Meanwhile, the museum’s excellent temporary exhibitions regularly feature major international artists, with recent solo shows featuring Portuguese artist André Romão, Chinese photographer Lu Nan and British filmmaker John Akomfrah.
+Meanwhile, the museum’s excellent temporary exhibitions regularly feature major international artists.
 The museum offers free admission to its permanent collection every Saturday.

-Any visitor to Lisbon will have noticed that many of the city’s buildings feature colourful tiles, known as azulejos.
-For those interested in learning more about these unique works of urban art, a visit to the Museu Nacional do Azulejo is a must.
+If you’re interested in learning more about Portugal’s characteristic azulejo tiles, seen on buildings all over Lisbon, a visit to the Museu Nacional do Azulejo is a must.
 The museum’s permanent exhibition, which occupies the rooms of a 500-year-old convent, tells the fascinating story of the Portuguese azulejo from the 16th century through to the present day.
-Unfortunately, many of Lisbon’s azulejos are now at risk of destruction due to lack of conservation and their illegal removal from building facades (many of them are sold to tourists at the Feira da Ladra market).
-Therefore, this museum’s role in preserving an important part of Portugal’s cultural heritage is made all the more pertinent.
+Unfortunately, many of Lisbon’s azulejos are now at risk of destruction due to lack of conservation, so the museum’s role in preserving them is all the more important.

 Before you head to Alfama for a night of live music (and plenty of wine), learn more about Portugal’s famous musical tradition at the Museu do Fado.
 The word fado means fate, and these hopelessly emotional songs, usually performed in intimate bars, restaurants or special fado houses, are sure to leave you teary-eyed.
 The museum takes you on a fascinating journey through the history of fado, with plenty of memorabilia on display, so you’ll know your Amália Rodrigues from your Cristina Branco in no time.

 Opened by young French artist Skoya Assemat-Tessandier in late 2016, The Switch is a recent addition to Lisbon’s art scene.
 Located just outside the city centre in the trendy, residential neighbourhood of Arroios, it occupies a former converted grocery store on an unassuming side street.
-This small and relatively unpretentious space is just the spot to discover something quirky or unexpected, as Assemat-Tessandier ensures a steady supply of eye-catching contemporary art on the gallery’s walls.
-While you’re in the area, grab a craft beer at the nearby Flor de Lúpulo or dinner at one of several excellent restaurants in the Mercado de Arroios.
+This small and relatively unpretentious space is just the spot to discover something unexpected, as Assemat-Tessandier ensures a steady supply of eye-catching contemporary art on the gallery’s walls.